 Metabolism constantly provides energy to your body for essential functions like breathing and digestion.
 It allows people to repair the damage to the body's environment.
 A metabolic disorder is a condition that impairs the body's ongoing process.
 The metabolism is directly connected to metabolic disorders.
-Let us understand more of it!
+Let us understand more about it!

 1. What Is Metabolic Disorder?